Revision 20-2; Effective October 15, 2020

 - Client co-pays collected by the contractor are considered program income and must be used to support the delivery of HHSC PHC services.

 Other Fees – Clients shall not be charged administrative fees for items such as processing and/or transfer of medical records, copies of immunization records, etc. Contractors can bill clients for services outside the scope of PHC allowable services if the service is provided at the client’s request and the client is made aware of their responsibility for paying for the charges.

 Continuation of Services – Contractors who have expanded their awarded PHC funds are required to continue to serve their existing PHC clients through the end of the client’s eligibility.
-If other funding sources are used to provide PHC services, the funds must be reported as non-HHSC funds on the monthly Form 4116, State of Texas Purchase Voucher, and the quarterly Financial Status Report (FSR) or Form 269a.
+If other funding sources are used to provide PHC services, the funds must be reported as non-HHSC funds on the monthly Form 4116, Authorization for Expenditures, and the quarterly Financial Status Report (FSR) or Form 269a.

 Date Eligibility Begins – An individual/household is eligible for services beginning with the date the contractor determines the individual/household is eligible for the program and signs the completed application.
 This includes the date an individual/household is determined eligible for Presumptive Eligibility.
 Contractors have the option to notify PHC applicants of their eligibility status using the optional letters provided by the PHC program:

 - Form 3045, Office of Primary and Specialty Health Presumptive Eligibility Notice

 - Form 3048, Office of Primary and Specialty Health Notice of Eligibility

 - Form 3047, Office of Primary and Specialty Health Notice of Ineligibility